opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPBaselineRedfishServiceSpec.md

 }
 ```

+## Set manager to a static IP address

 To set an Ethernet interface to a static IP address, perform a `PATCH` operation on the desired `EthernetInterface` resource.
 In the request body, specify a static IP address and disable DHCP.